jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

-play a vi chord in a major key, then starting from the root note of the vi chord, 6&#x302;, play the major scale ascending from the 6&#x302; to the octave above it, `6-7-1-2-3-4-5-6`
+play a vi chord in a major key, then starting from the root note of the vi chord, 6&#x302;, continue the major scale up to the 6&#x302; an octave above, `6-7-1-2-3-4-5-6`
 (remembering the semitone between 3-4 and 7-1), and then play another vi chord.